Regulatory Authority

 A, B, C, D

-Medical Devices shall be registered with the Regulatory Authority in order to be marketed in India.
-As regards Class A and B Medical Devices it is necessary to submit the documentation to the State Licencing Authority which will issue the Form MD-5 certification.
-While Class C and D devices documentation shall be submitted to the Central Licencing Authority which will issue the Form MD-7 (for Class C devices) and Form MD-8 (for Class D devices).
+For Class A and B Medical Devices, documentation must be sent to the State Licensing Authority, which issues the Form MD-5 certification.
+For class C and D devices, documentation must be sent to the Central Licensing Authority, which will issue the Form MD-7 (for class C devices) and Form MD-8 (for class D devices) certification.

 Applicant